Skip to content

 It lists the current environment variables and their values.

-Without export, the variable is only available in the current shell session.
+Without `export`, the variable is only available in the current shell session.

+??? question "17.
+What is the difference between absolute and relative paths?"
 Absolute path: Starts from the root / (e.g., /home/user/file).
 Relative path: Starts from the current directory (e.g., ../file or docs/file).

-Unlike cp, rsync supports resuming interrupted transfers, delta updates (only copying changed parts), and explicitly preserving permissions.
+Unlike `cp`, `rsync` supports resuming interrupted transfers, delta updates (only copying changed parts), and explicitly preserving permissions.

-19. Which command lists files in a tree-like format?
+??? question "19.
+Which command lists files in a tree-like format?" tree.

 It provides a visual recursive directory listing.

-20. Which command checks the version of text editor installed?
+??? question "20.
+Which command checks the version of text editor installed?" vi --version (or vim --version).

-vi (or vim) is the standard text editor available on almost all Linux systems.
+`vi` (or `vim`) is the standard text editor available on almost all Linux systems.

 ๐Ÿงช Ready to test yourself?